Surface singularities and planar contact structures: Computing topological invariants of a planar Lefschetz fibration

-We immediately get Corollaries \ref{blow-down} and \ref{IHS}.
+We immediately get Corollaries~\ref{blow-down} and~\ref{IHS}.

 \begin{proof}[Proof of Corollary~\ref{blow-down}] Let $W$ be a weak symplectic filling of a planar contact manifold $(Y, \xi)$.
 Suppose that $B\cdot B=-1$ for a class $B \in H_2(W)$.
 By~\cite{We2}, if $W$ were minimal, $W$ would be deformation equivalent to a Stein filling (given by a Lefschetz fibration with planar fibers), and so the previous corollary would give a contradiction.
-Suppose now that $E$ is the homology class of an exceptional divisor in $W$; if $E = B$ the proof is complete.
-We claim now that, if $E\neq B$, then $E\cdot B = 0$.
-To this end, let $B\cdot E = x$, and look at the subspace of $H_2(W)$ generated by $E$ and $B$; the intersection form of $W$, restricted to this subspace, is $\big({ }\big)$, and this matrix is negative definite if and only if $x=0$.
+Suppose now that $E$ is the homology class of a symplectic $(-1)$-sphere in $W$; if $E = \pm B$ the proof is complete.
+We claim now that, if $E\neq \pm B$, then $E\cdot B = 0$.
+To this end, let $B\cdot E = x$, and look at the subspace of $H_2(W)$ generated by $E$ and $B$; the intersection form of $W$, restricted to this subspace, is $\big({ }\big)$; by~\cite{Etn}, this matrix has to be negative definite, and this can happen if and only if $x=0$.
 It follows that $W$ can be blown down along a sphere in $E$, and that, in the blowdown, $B\cdot B = -1$.
 By induction, we can blow down to a minimal weak filling $W_0$; since this can be deformed to a Stein filling, Corollary~\ref{lessthan1} now gives a contradiction. \end{proof}

+\begin{proof}[Proof of Corollary~\ref{IHS}] Let $(W,\omega)$ be a minimal weak symplectic filling of $(Y,\xi)$.
+By~\cite{We2}, $(W,\omega)$ can be deformed to a Stein filling; hence it has a handle decomposition with no 3-handles, so that $H_3(W) = 0$ and $H^3(W) \cong H_1(W,Y) = 0$.
+Since $Y$ is an integral homology sphere, by Poincar\'e--Lefschetz duality the intersection form $Q$ of $W$ is unimodular.
+From the long exact sequence of the pair $(W,Y)$, it also follows that $H_1(W) = 0$.
+Again, by Poincar\'e--Lefschetz duality and the universal coefficient theorem, $H_2(W)$ is torsion-free.

-\begin{proof}[Proof of Corollary~\ref{IHS}] By results of Etnyre~\cite{Etn}, if $(Y, \xi)$ is an integral homology sphere that admits a planar open book decomposition, then the intersection form $Q$ of any minimal weak symplectic filling $W$ of $(Y, \xi)$ embeds in the negative definite diagonal lattice $\ZZ^N$ for some $N$.
+By results of Etnyre~\cite{Etn}, since $Y$ is an integral homology sphere and $\xi$ has a planar open book decomposition, then the intersection form $Q$ of $W$ embeds in the negative definite diagonal lattice $\ZZ^N$ for some $N$.
 Since $Q$ is unimodular, $Q$ is in fact a direct summand of $\ZZ^N$, and in particular it is itself diagonalizable.
-Therefore, unless the filling is a rational homology ball, $H_2(W)$ must have a class with self-intersection $-1$, but this is not possible by the previous corollary.
-Finally, since $W$ can be deformed to be a Stein fillings, it has a handle decomposition with no 3-handles, and hence the inclusion of the boundary induces a surjection $H_1(Y)\to H_1(W)$; thus $W$ is an integral homology ball. \end{proof}
+Therefore, unless the filling is a rational homology ball, $H_2(W)$ must have a class with self-intersection $-1$, but this is not possible by the previous corollary. \end{proof}

 There are many examples of planar, fillable integral homology spheres that are not contactomorphic to the standard tight $S^3$; we discuss these in Section~\ref{pi1}.